FREQUENTLY ASKED QUESTIONS

 Q: Who will spend / manage the bond funds?

 Accountability for the bond measure funds is provided by the Bond Oversight Committee.
-This committee is representative of our community and will provide a regular report to the Board of Education on the progress of the bond construction projects, as well as how funds are being utilized in alignment with Board and voter approval.
+This committee is representative of our community and provides a regular report to the Board of Education on the progress of the bond construction projects, as well as how funds are being utilized in alignment with Board and voter approval.

 Q: Why did Weld RE-4 consider a bond program?